 - Train all laundry staff in COSHH and PPE

-- Store chemicals securely and label clearly
+- Store chemicals securely and label them clearly

 - Service auto-dosing systems regularly